freeCodeCamp/i18n-curriculum/curriculum/challenges/german/08-data-analysis-with-python/data-analysis-with-python-course/reading-data-introduction.md

 # --description--

-*Anstatt, wie in dem Video gezeigt, notebooks.ai zu verwenden, kannst du auch Google Colab verwenden.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-Weitere Ressourcen:
+More resources:

--  <a href="https://github.com/krishnatray/RDP-Reading-Data-with-Python-and-Pandas" target="_blank" rel="noopener noreferrer nofollow">Notebooks auf GitHub</a>
+-  <a href="https://github.com/krishnatray/RDP-Reading-Data-with-Python-and-Pandas" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Wie man Notebooks von GitHub unter Verwendung von Google Colab öffnet.</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-Gegeben ist eine Datei namens `certificates.csv` mit folgenden Inhalten:
+Given a file named `certificates.csv` with these contents:

 <pre>
 Name$Certificates$Time (in months)